chihebmezrigui1/insurance_prediction/README.md

 ### How to Run the Streamlit App

-1. Install Streamlit if you haven't already:
+1. In the project directory, run the following command to launch the Streamlit app:

     ```bash
-    pip install streamlit
-    ```

-2. In the project directory, run the following command to launch the Streamlit app:

-    ```bash
     streamlit run app.py
     ```

-3. The app will open in your web browser where you can input the necessary data (age, BMI, smoking status, etc.), and it will display the predicted medical charges based on the trained model.
+2. The app will open in your web browser where you can input the necessary data (age, BMI, smoking status, etc.), and it will display the predicted medical charges based on the trained model.

 ### Streamlit Interface